medplum/medplum/packages/docs/docs/migration/migration-pipelines.md

 ### Step 2: Create Conditions

-Use a batch request to upload [`Conditions`](condition) independently, using conditional references to link to the existing patients.
+Use a batch request to upload [`Conditions`][condition] independently, using conditional references to link to the existing patients.

 <MedplumCodeBlock language="ts" selectBlocks="create-conditions-batch">
     {ExampleCode}